-Each opportunity was evaluated to determine ranges of in-place and recoverable petroleum.
-If petroleum discoveries are made, smaller-volume prospects may not be commercial to develop independently, although they may become candidates for satellite developments and tie-backs to existing infrastructure at some future date.
+Each opportunity was evaluated to determine ranges of in-place and recoverable petroleum and was risked as an independent entity without dependency between potential drilling outcomes.
+If petroleum discoveries are made, smaller-volume prospects and leads may not be commercial to develop independently, although they may become candidates for satellite developments and tie-backs to existing infrastructure at some future date.
 The data obtained from early discoveries and development of infrastructure will alter both risk and future economics of subsequent discoveries and developments.
-For the purposes of this report, dependencies between prospects and target reservoirs have not been taken into account.

-PROSPECTIVE RESOURCES
+IN-PLACE AND PROSPECTIVE RESOURCES